barotto/libRocketDoc/pages/rml/events.md

 **textinput**
 >Send to the focus element when a text character is entered.
->* data: An EMP::Core::word corresponding to the character value.
+>* data: An Rocket::Core::word corresponding to the character value.

 #### Mouse Events